horse-link/horse.link/docs/sdk.md

 ### vaultAddress

-The address of a vault contract
+The address of a vault contract.

 ## Returns